SusanthMK/FemCare-AI/README.md

 ## Summary

-FemCare AI presents a structured and intelligent approach to digital healthcare by combining tracking, analysis, and prediction to improve hormonal health management.
+FemCare AI combines data tracking, artificial intelligence, and personalized insights to transform how women manage hormonal health.

+It represents a shift toward more proactive, accessible, and intelligent digital healthcare solutions.